Omitting types in logic of metric structures: Preliminaries

-\begin{lemma} Model $M$ realizes $\bt$ if and only if every (equivalently, some) dense subset~$D$ of its universe includes a sequence that realizes~$\bt_\omega$. \end{lemma}
+\begin{lemma} A model $M$ realizes type $\bt$ if and only if every (equivalently, some) dense subset~$D$ of its universe includes a sequence that realizes~$\bt_\omega$. \end{lemma}

-We note that a slightly finer fact is true.
-If $D$ is an arbitrary dense subset of the universe of $M$ then we can consider $D^{<\omega}$ as a tree with respect to the end-extension.
-Let $T_{D,\bt}$ be the family of all $\bar d\in D^{<\omega}$ such that with $n$ being the length of $\bar d$ we have that $M\models \bt_n(\bar d)$.
-Then $M$ omits $\bt$ if and only if the tree $T_{D,\bt}$ is \emph{well-founded} (i.e., it has no infinite branches)
+A slightly finer fact is true.
+If $D$ is an arbitrary dense subset of the universe of $M$, consider $D^{<\omega}$ as a tree with respect to the end-extension.
+Let $T_{D,\bt}$ be the family of all $\bar d\in D^{<\omega}$ such that, with $n$ denoting the length of $\bar d$ (using von Neumann's convention that $n=\{0,1,\dots ,n-1\}$, this is the $n\in\omega$ such that $\dom(d)=n$), we have $M\models \bt_n(\bar d)$.
+We use common terminology from descriptive set theory and say that a tree is \emph{well-founded} if it has no infinite branches.

+\begin{lemma} A model $M$ omits a type $\bt$ if and only if the tree $T_{D,\bt}$ is well-founded for some (equivalently, for every) dense $D\subseteq M$. \end{lemma}

+\begin{proof} A proof virtually identical to the proof of Lemma~\ref{L1} shows that a tuple $\bar a$ realizes $\bt$ if and only if it is a limit of nodes on an infinite branch of~$T_{D,\bt}$. \end{proof}